sosprz/nettemp/readme.md

 * Receiving data in JSON format
 * Nettemp nodes sending data to other nettemps
 * Nettemp_client as separated app
-* [in progress] Nettemp_client configuration from nettemp!
-You can set which sensors should be switched on.
-The client takes the configuration from the server.
-No local configuration required (except token and hostname).
-Last log from client is available.

 ![nettemp status](https://github.com/sosprz/nettemp/raw/nettemp7/img/nettemp-status.png)